 The best place to experience Haka is in Rotorua, the Maori cultural centre of New Zealand.
 Rotorua is New Zealand’s first bilingual city, with many residents speaking both New Zealand’s official languages (English and Te Reo Maori).
 Here you can attend a cultural show, and even learn the basics of Maori performing arts.

-Related: See our 8 Day North Island Highlights Private Guided Tour.
+Related: Include an All black experiance visit on our 18 Day North Island Private Guided Tour.